Holmwood railway station: Services

-During the peak hours, the service is increased to 2 tph.
 There is no service on Saturday evenings (after approximately 18:30) or on Sundays.

 Facilities

 Station Facilities

 The station is unstaffed and has no ticket office although there is a self-service ticket machine on the London bound platform for ticket purchases.
 Both platforms have departure boards, shelters and modern help points.
-There are no car parking facilities at the station although there is a small bicycle storage facility at the station.
+There are no car parking facilities at the station although there is a small bicycle storage facility.

 The Signal Box

-The original 1877 signal box remains on the London bound platform although is now disused.
+The original 1877 signal box remains on the London bound platform although now disused.
 The signal box is Grade II listed.

 History

 The station opened in 1867 in what was the far north of the civil parish of Capel along the London, Brighton, and South Coast Railway line to Portsmouth.
-Why it was called Holmwood is mysterious, however Beare Green was a smaller settlement than the Holmwood area which was expanding with building at the time.

-Holmwood for many years had until a revised timetable of 10 July 1967 two hourly services during the day in each direction:
+For many years (until a revised timetable of 10 July 1967), Holmwood had two hourly services during the day in each direction: